isaaclyman/pooty/README.md

 - ~~**Null selectors**.
 For state-only data which is not bound to the view, Pooty should not attempt to update or get the view.~~ DONE.

+- **Finish websocket**.
+Websocket is still a work in progress.
+Make sure it's logically complete.

 - **Hide and show**.
 Hide or show model values and have them disappear or reappear on the view.

 - **Unit tests**.
 Priorities are 1) simplicity, and 2) complete code coverage.
 All code should run without errors.